- Sometimes you might get defaultuser0 after you upgrade your PC to a new version.

 - Before using this option make sure that you backup your files.

-- Now make sure to choose the right partition to install Windows 10, it’s usually the Primary partition.
-If you don’t format your hard drive, your documents and files will be saved, however all of your installed applications will be removed.
+- Make sure to choose the right partition to install Windows 10, usually the Primary partition.
+If you don’t format your hard drive, your documents and files will be saved.
+However, all of your installed applications will be removed.